 “It was a gamble,” she told the Times.

 A 2015 study in the Annals of Allergy, Asthma & Immunology spurred a rash of news stories about EpiPens still being effective in some cases after they expire.
-Researchers looked at 35 expired EpiPens and found some injectors could retain 90 percent or more of their effectiveness for up to two years after the expiration date.
+Researchers looked at 35 expired EpiPens and found that some injectors could retain 90 percent or more of their effectiveness for up to two years after the expiration date.

 A second study in 2017, published in the Annals of Internal Medicine, looked at 40 EpiPens past their expiration dates.
 They found some that remained partially effective as long as four years after the date.